 COVER the pot and let it boil gently for at least 1/2 hour.

-NOTES: The second time I made this recipe, I did not use baking powder.
+NOTES: The second time I made this recipe, I did not use baking powder, and I beat the eggs for a long time.
 Unfortunately I did not make enough to get a whole matzoh ball, so I'm not sure if this made a difference.
 Didn't seem to.